The Lathums

 The Lathums are an English indie rock band from Wigan, Greater Manchester.
 They are formed of singer/songwriter and guitarist Alex Moore, lead guitarist Scott Concepcion, bassist Matty Murphy and drummer Ryan Durrans, and are managed by Alfie Skelly.
-They were put together by 'The Music Project', a stage school specialising in music, art, games and media, in the local district of Pemberton in April 2018, after their tutor placed them in the same project group, and within a year they signed with Island Records.
+They were created by The Music Project, a stage school specialising in music, art, games and media, in April 2018 after their tutor placed them in the same project group, and within a year they signed with Island Records.
 They released their debut album, How Beautiful Life Can Be, on 24 September 2021.
 It debuted at number one on the UK Albums Chart on 1 October 2021.

 History

 2018–2019: Formation

 Alex Moore, frontman of the band, first met Scott Concepcion before the band formed.
 The band began as a music project at college in Pemberton, Greater Manchester.
 The members consisted of drummer Ryan Durrans, bassist Lewis Halliwell, guitarist Scott Concepcion and singer Alex Moore.
 The band are named after a venue that they performed at.
 It's commonly pronounced as "La-thums", rather than "Lay-thums".
 When asked how it's pronounced, Moore stated, "It's just how we pronounce it.
 It's just how it was christened."
-Halliwell later left the band, so Johnny Cunliffe came on as a replacement, who also went to the same college.
+Halliwell later left the band, and brought on Johnny Cunliffe to replace him.

 In 2018, the band wrote their first song together, "Artificial Screens", which they would self-release, along with other singles that would be re-released and remastered later down the line.
 In April 2019, the band released their first official single, "Crying Out".
-It was recorded by John Kettle and then later issued.
+It was recorded by John Kettle and then later released as a single.
 Later on, the band released another single, "The Great Escape".
 This garnered the attention of Tim Burgess from the Charlatans.
 He invited the band to play a set at Kendal Calling.